radiantmediaplayer/rmp-vast/README.md

 See ./test/spec/companionSpec/ for examples of implementation.

-The following methods must be querried when the `adstarted` event fires for the master linear ad.
+The following methods must be queried when the `adstarted` event fires for the master linear ad.

 - `getCompanionAdsList(width: Number, height: Number)`: return `Object[]`.
 Each Object in the Array represents a companion ad.
 Input `width` and `height` parameters are used to select companion ads based on available width and height for display.
 Each companion ad Object is represented as: